-- Convicted of first violation of an out-of-service order = 90-day disqualification 32-12A-52. - Convicted of two violations of out-of-service orders in a 10-year period = 1-year disqualification. - Convicted of three violations of out-of-service orders in a 10-year period = 3-year disqualification.

-If any of the above violations occurred while transporting hazardous material required to be placarded or while operating a motor vehicle designed to transport more than 15 passengers, the person is disqualified for a period of 3 years.
+- Convicted of first violation of an out-of-service order = 180-day disqualification 32-12A-52. - Convicted of two violations of out-of-service orders in a 10-year period = 2-year disqualification. - If transporting hazardous material required to be placarded or while operating a motor vehicle designed to transport 16 or more passengers, including the driver, the disqualification period is 3 years. - Convicted of three violations of out-of-service orders in a 10-year period = 3-year disqualification. - If transporting hazardous material required to be placarded or while operating a motor vehicle designed to transport 16 or more passengers, including the driver, the disqualification period is 5 years.